 (III) Prevention and solution measures

-During the production, storage and movement of the blank, special attention should be paid to avoid mechanical damage.
+During the production, storage and movement of the blank, mechanical friction and adhesion should be minimized to reduce the probability of depression on the alumina ceramic surface to avoid bright spots.
 By optimizing the production process and strengthening the skills training of operators, the standardization and refinement of the production process can be ensured, thereby reducing the probability of bright spots.

 (I) Common phenomena

-Alumina 95 porcelain is usually white, but the whiteness will be slightly different due to different formulas.
-However, during the production process, it is sometimes found that some porcelain parts are gray.
+Alumina 95% ceramic is usually white, but the whiteness will be slightly different due to different formulas.
+However, during the production process, it is sometimes found that some ceramic parts are gray.
 This phenomenon usually occurs in the whole batch and is not easy to detect when observed individually.
-It can only be found when compared with normal porcelain parts.
-Although there is no obvious difference in the electrical and mechanical properties of porcelain parts, the color difference between batches may cause users to question and thus affect the sales of products.
+It can only be found when compared with normal ceramic parts.
+Although there is no obvious difference in the electrical and mechanical properties of ceramic parts, the color difference between batches may cause users to question and thus affect the sales of products.

 (II) Cause discussion

-The color difference of alumina porcelain parts is mainly caused by impurity pollution introduced during the production process.
-From the selection of raw materials to each link in the production process, any tiny impurity mixed in may affect the color of porcelain parts.
+The color difference of alumina ceramic parts is mainly caused by impurity pollution introduced during the production process.
+From the selection of raw materials to each link in the production process, any tiny impurity mixed in may affect the color of ceramic parts.

 (III) Prevention and solution measures

 Optimize the grinding process: adjust the grinding process parameters, select grinding media with lower abrasiveness, and find the best material-to-ball ratio, grinding time and mill operating parameters through experiments.
-This can not only reduce the wear of porcelain balls and porcelain linings, but also effectively reduce the introduction of impurities during the grinding process, thereby improving the color consistency of porcelain parts.
+This can not only reduce the wear of ceramic balls and ceramic linings, but also effectively reduce the introduction of impurities during the grinding process, thereby improving the color consistency of alumina ceramic parts.

 Improvement of hot die casting: During the hot die casting process, the wax removal powder should be replaced regularly, and special wax removal powder should be selected to avoid contamination of the ceramic blank during the wax removal process, ensuring the purity and color uniformity of the ceramic.